soundio/sequence-json/README.md

     // Make the sequence "groove" play at beat 0.5 through instrument "3" [0.5, "sequence", "groove", "3"]

+<blockquote>TBD.
+It is not clear exactly how to spec targetId to select a target instrument in an interoperable manner.
+In Soundstage, it refers to the id of a node in the `nodes` array, where nodes are WebAudio nodes in the Soundstage graph.</blockquote>

 <!--It is proposed that a near-CSS-like syntax be used to select objects in an app: